Powerlearnproject/se-day1-assignment-Nwamaka77/README.md

 Comparison
 Waterfall and Agile take very different approaches to software development.
 Waterfall is structured and sequential, providing clear documentation and stable timelines, making it ideal for projects with fixed requirements.
 Agile, on the other hand, is iterative and adaptable, focusing on continuous improvement and user feedback, making it best for projects with evolving needs.

-Conclusion
-Both methodologies have their advantages and are suited to different types of projects.
-Choosing between Waterfall and Agile depends on factors like project complexity, stability of requirements, and need for flexibility.
+Both methodologies have their advantages and are suited to different types of projects such as complexity, stability of requirements, and need for flexibility.